rohanbas95/rohanbas95/README.md

-I made my content with https://codesandbox.io/s/github-profile-2ijk7 Then i recorded my screen on windows OS using the xbox recorder (command is win + alt + R) i got the .mp4 file Then i converted test the .msp to .gif here https://convertio.co/ Then i cropped the .gif as per my need here https://ezgif.com/resize -->
+I made my content with https://codesandbox.io/s/github-profile-2ijk7 Then i recorded my screen on windows OS using the xbox recorder (command is win + alt + R) i got the .mp4 file Then i converted test the .msp to .gif here https://convertio.co/ Then i cropped tset the .gif as per my need here https://ezgif.com/resize -->